ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/W18_ideas.md

 * First lecture on refactoring
    * Dylan: you can refactor without understanding the exact endpoint...
    * Pair / Mob programming.

+# Ways of interacting as industry mentor

+* Ideally, students will be doing one of these, and
+   * Coding
+       * Either refactoring, fixing bugs, or implementing features
+       * OR writing tests
+   * Writing or refining user stories or issues
+   * Giving demos
+       * Which could be an opportunity to reflect on UI/UX
+       * Or on features